 - Transfer to a bottle with a pump or disc.
 Find pump bottles HERE and disc bottles HERE.

-Make this lotion and rest easy that you are giving your baby the best product made with natural ingredients and of course, LOVE.
+Make this DIY Baby Lotion and rest easy that you are giving your baby the best product made with natural ingredients and of course, LOVE.

 No one has the best interest of your child like you do-NO ONE.
 There is nothing as powerful as the roar of a momma protecting her child.